lana-20/charles-setup/README.md

 ♦ This downloads the certificate and should automatically open an installation prompt

-♦ I may insert a name for the certificate like Charles Proxy, if needed, and confirm the installation
+♦ You may insert a name for the certificate like Charles Proxy, if needed, and confirm the installation

 ♦ Use Google and try searching for *iOS install certificate* for instance, if the installation process is unclear